syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 'Adds a text range into the paragraph

-Dim firstTextRange As IWTextRange = firstParagraph.AppendText("Adventure Works Cycles, ")
+Dim firstTextRange As IWTextRange = firstParagraph.AppendText("AdventureWorks Cycles, ")

 'sets the font formatting of the text range